premchander-revature/interviewquestions/Spring/Core Spring.md

 <blockquote>

 - Core business component defined insider Spring applications is termed as `Bean`.
+- In simple terms `Bean` is an object that is instantiated, assembled, and managed by a Spring IoC container.
-Each technology has branded their core business components by certain nomenclature.
+- Each technology has branded their core business components by certain nomenclature.
 For example, Business component in `JavaEE` applications are termed as `Servlet`, in `Web Services` they are named as `Resource` in `Struts` framework they are called `ActionForm` etc.
 </blockquote>

 </details>